SayStudent.com

 when you have everything ready, use your assigned PIN to begin submission of your FAFAS form online

-Step 5: For Making Corrections
+Step 6: Making Corrections

-Step 6: Other FAFSA Notes
+View Other FAFSA Form Notes

-• returning students seeking financial aid must complete a FAFSA form each year they attend school.
+Returning students seeking financial aid must complete a FAFSA form each year they attend school.

 Returning students will complete the Renewal FAFSA form — the renewal form updates your previous submitted FAFSA form.